L0lus/PicoCalc-Radxa-zero-3/README.md

 * GPIO audio
 * connect secondary SDcard via gpio
 * make panel-mipi-dbi-spi to full work, from what I understand it would provide gpu acceleration and make things go much faster
+*

+# credits

+this repo is based on https://github.com/wasdwasd0105/picocalc-pi-zero-2